Stocks Bounce After Extended Selloff, Led by Tech Sector

 Continue Reading Below

-The Dow Jones Industrial Average rose for a second straight day after the index suffered its biggest two-week decline of the year.
-Threats between the U.S. and North Korea, as well as turbulence in Washington that amplified investors' doubts about the Trump administration's ability to enact agenda items like a tax overhaul, have weighed on stocks this month.
+Meanwhile, investments considered to be relatively safe stores of value, including gold and U.S. Treasury bonds, retreated.

-Some of Tuesday's biggest gainers were stocks that were hit hard in recent sessions, including shares of brick-and-mortar retailers and tech giants.
+The broad upswing in U.S. stocks extended gains for the Dow industrials after the index suffered its biggest two-week decline of the year.
+Tensions between the U.S. and North Korea, as well as questions over whether the Trump administration can enact agenda items such as a tax overhaul, have weighed on stocks in recent weeks.

 While the political climate continued to be a concern, investors said the strong earnings quarter, steady economic growth and slightly more attractive valuations following recent selloffs were driving markets.